the-reckoner/reckoner-site/who-we-are/README.md

 - change image link

-  - Please make the picture square-cropped; it'll make your life easier
+  - please make the picture square-cropped; it'll make your life easier

 - change h4 - bio name

-- IF the person is a manager, include <p class="bio-title"> or else leave it
+- IF the person is a manager, include <p class="bio-title" or else delete it

 - change author page